jhill0/sevr-cli/README.md

 ### coll
-Add a new collection to an Ichabod project
+Add a new collection to an Sevr project

 ```
-Usage: ich coll <collection-name>
+Usage: sevr coll <collection-name>

 Options: